The best cross-platform games around

 Platforms: PC, iOS, Android, Xbox One / PC, PS4, iOS, Android, Switch

-Fortnite offers cross-platform play between PC, PS4, Xbox One, Switch and even mobile (although not all of them at the same time, thanks to Sony).
+Fortnite offers cross-platform play between PC, PS4, Xbox One, Switch and even mobile.
 This building battle royale bonanza also happens to be completely free, so there’s no excuse to miss out on the tense loot-based action.
 Being able to squad up with your mates and face opponents from various platforms is great fun, especially when your ragtag team manages to come out on top.
 However, if the 100-player PvP mode doesn’t sound all that appealing, you can always team up with your buddies in Epic’s Save the World campaign.
 Unlike Fortnite Battle Royale mode, you’ll be tasked with fighting off hordes of monsters in order to rescue any survivors.
 The core base building mechanics are still present, but you’ll need to craft exotic weapons and find unique loot to level up your heroes.
-Currently, Save the World is only available to those that purchase it, but Epic have stated that the mode will eventually be made free to everyone this year.
+Currently, Save the World is only available to those that purchase it, but Epic has stated that the mode will eventually be made free to everyone this year.
 Grab a few mates and let the cross-platform carnage begin!

 Platforms: PC, iOS, Android, Switch, Xbox One